 Most surgeons prefer general anesthesia for this procedure.
 A few may perform breast reduction with intravenous sedation, also known as "twilight sedation."

 Your incision pattern will depend on the size of your breasts, how much your breasts sag and where your nipple-areola complex is positioned.
-With each technique the areolas can be made smaller if they are too large.
+With each technique the areolas can be made smaller if they're too large.
 An areolatome, more commonly known as a "cookie cutter," is used as a circular template to make the new areola size.
 The cookie cutter diameter ranges from thirty-eight to forty-five millimeters.
 Here are some commonly used incision patterns:

 Microincisions are used for breasts that are fatty (not fibrous) and not sagging.
 Liposuction is used to decrease breast size.
 Small incisions allow the liposuction cannula (tube) to enter the breast.